krishaamer/green-filter-research/research/literature/design.md

 Sustainability encompasses all human activites, making a ***design for sustainability*** an over-arching challenge across all industries.

+“Global CO2 emissions from energy combustion and industrial processes1 rebounded in 2021 to reach their highest ever annual level.
+A 6% increase from 2020 pushed emissions to 36.3 gigatonnes (Gt)” ((**ieaGlobalEnergyReview2022?**))

 ## Population {#population}

 In November 2022, Planet Earth’s population reached 8 Billion people ((**theeconomictimesClimateChangeEarth?**))